In the Garden this weekend

 As always there is weeding to do.
 Now's a good time to get them gone before they start getting a foothold.
 I tend not to spray and instead rip out by hand, which is particularly painful when trying to clear a rockery!

 Weeds out, time to sweep them up and put them in the waste pile.
 Not the compost heap!
 Although Duratuf build Steel and Cedar sheds, my south facing gully is very wet and doesn't get much light so I've gone for a Lifetime plastic shed.
 I can't recommend it enough.
-Outdoor Online have them for 20% off with free delivery at the moment.
-Check them out!

 My Grapefruit tree has been churning out some monsters this season.
 Just a few left to pluck from the tree.
 Unfortunately they're about 20FT in the air!
 Wish me luck!